akasma74/homeassistant-multisource-sensor/README.md

         - sensor.rflink_ground_floor_lounge_temperature
 ```

-2. Using these sensors as sources, we can now create a combined sensor whose state represent
+2. Using these sensors as sources, we can now create a combined sensor whose state represents
 the minimal value of its sources.
 We also use `round_digits` to set resulting precision:
 ```yaml
 - platform: multisource